 Our research is editorially independent but we may earn a commission for purchases made through our links.

-With endless beach day weather, Florida is the perfect place for sun-seeking vacationers and nature enthusiasts.
-There is no shortage of places to have fun in the sun, as summers in the Sunshine State are all about outdoor adventures, from lounging on white sand beaches to exploring our natural springs.
-Yes, everyone knows Florida is home to a long list of world-class theme parks, but with the soaring temperatures and crowds of tourists, there are more appealing things to do on a hot summer day.
+With endless beach day weather, Florida is the perfect place for sun-seeking vacationers.
+There is no shortage of places to have fun in the sun, as summers in the Sunshine State are all about outdoor adventures, from lounging on white-sand beaches to cooling off at the natural springs.
 Read on to discover some of the best things to do in Florida this summer.

 What Is It: Covering more than 2,600 acres, Blue Spring State Park is the largest spring on the St. John’s River.

 Why Do It: Here you’ll find 72-degree temperatures that are ideal for summer activities.
-A quarter-mile of perfection, swim in its pale blue waters as your surrounded by the lush, forested banks.
+A quarter-mile of perfection, swim in its pale blue waters as you are surrounded by the lush, forested banks.

 Good To Know: With more than 700 natural freshwater springs in Florida, more than anywhere on earth, nature enthusiasts are spoiled for choice with places to go kayaking, paddling, and kayaking in crystal clear waters.